-Signal Name Pin No. Туре State During Reset Signal Description TD0 116 Schmitt Input/ Output Input TD0 - 1 - Timer D, Channels 0 and 1 (GPIOE10) Schmitt Input Port E GPIO - These GPIO pins can be individually programmed TD1 (GPIOE11) 117 Input/ Output as input or output pins.
+Signal Name Pin No. Туре State During Reset Signal Description TC0 133 Schmitt Input/ Output Input TC0 - Timer C, Channel 0 and 1 (GPIOE8) Schmitt Input/ Input Port E GPIO - These GPIO pins can be individually programmed TC1 (GPIOE9) 135 Output as input or output pins.
 At reset, these pins default to Timer functionality.
 To deactivate the internal pull-up resistor, clear the appropriate bit of the GPIOE_PUR register.
+TD0 129 Schmitt Input/ Output Input TD0 - 3 - Timer D, Channels 0, 1, 2 and 3 (GPIOE10) Schmitt Input/ Output Input/ Input Port E GPIO - These GPIO pins can be individually programmed TD1 (GPIOE11) 130 as input or output pins.
+At reset, these pins default to Timer functionality.
+TD2 (GPIOE12) 131 To deactivate the internal pull-up resistor, clear the appropriate bit of the GPIOE_PUR register.
 See Part 6.5.6 for details.
-IRQA 54 Schmitt Input External Interrupt Request A and B - The IRQA and IRQB inputs are asynchronous external interrupt requests during Stop IRQB 55 Input and Wait mode operation.
+TD3 (GPIOE13) 132 IRQA 65 Schmitt Input External Interrupt Request A and B - The IRQA and IRQB inputs IRQB 66 Input are asynchronous external interrupt requests during Stop and Wait mode operation.
 During other operating modes, they are synchronized external interrupt requests, which indicate an external device is requesting service.
 They can be programmed to be level-sensitive or negative-edge triggered.
 To deactivate the internal pull-up resistor, set the IRQ bit in the SIM_PUDR register.
 See Part 6.5.6 for details.
-RESET 86 Schmitt Input Input Reset - This input is a direct hardware reset on the processor.
-When RESET is asserted low, the device is initialized and placed in the reset state.
-A Schmitt trigger input is used for noise immunity.
-When the RESET pin is deasserted, the initial chip operating mode is latched from the EXTBOOT pin.
-The internal reset signal will be deasserted synchronous with the internal clocks after a fixed number of internal clocks.
-To ensure complete hardware reset, RESET and TRST should be asserted together.
-The only exception occurs in a debugging environment when a hardware device reset is required and the JTAG/EOnCE module must not be reset.
-In this case, assert RESET but do not assert TRST.
-Note: The internal Power-On Reset will assert on initial power-up.
-To deactivate the internal pull-up resistor, set the $\overline{\text{RESET}}$ bit in the SIM_PUDR register.
-See Part 6.5.6 for details.
-RSTO 85 Output Output Reset Output - This output reflects the internal reset state of the chip.